Summary

 Additional Resources

-"Health, Income, and Inequality", written by, Angus Deaton.
+I found an article called, "Health, Income, and Inequality", written by, Angus Deaton.
 This article was written through the NBER (National Bureau of Economic Research).

 http://www.nber.org/reporter/spring03/health.html#N_*_